-7. Early Help and use of the Early Help Assessment process
+7. Early Help and Use of the Early Help Assessment Process

 The school recognises that providing early help is more effective in promoting the welfare of children than reacting later.
 Early help means providing support as soon as a problem emerges, at any point in a child's life.
-All school staff are trained to notice any concerns about children which may help to identify that they would benefit from early help.
+Keeping Children Safe in Education 2018 emphasises that all staff should be aware of the early help process and understand their role in it.
+All school staff are therefore trained and required to notice any concerns about children which may help to identify that they would benefit from early help; to record those concerns (see section 20 below); and to share their concerns with the Designated Safeguarding Lead (or a Deputy DSL), who is most likely to have a complete picture and be the most appropriate person to decide how best to respond to any concerns.